lsaffie/lsaffie.github.io/_posts/2018-10-29-Luis-Saffie-README.md

 ## Expectations

 I am a believer in treat other the way you would like to be treated.
-See [Traits I value the most](https://quip.com/eNtQAslPhXCp#SOIACAV9Gp4) and [What I dislike](https://quip.com/eNtQAslPhXCp#SOIACATJhrC)
+See [Traits I value most](https://quip.com/eNtQAslPhXCp#SOIACAV9Gp4) and [What I dislike](https://quip.com/eNtQAslPhXCp#SOIACATJhrC)

 From a day to day at work point of view, I expect you to: